 This bill, introduced by Representative Owen, enacts a new provision in Louisiana's sales and use tax law while repealing an existing one.
-Specifically, it adds R.S.
-47:305.2(B)(13), which exempts adaptive driving equipment and motor vehicle modifications from sales and use taxes when prescribed for personal use by a physician, licensed chiropractor, or a driver rehabilitation specialist.
-This exemption aims to support individuals who require such modifications for mobility and independence.
+Specifically, it adds a new exemption under R.S.
+47:305.2(B)(13) for adaptive driving equipment and motor vehicle modifications that are prescribed for personal use by a physician, licensed chiropractor, or a state-licensed driver rehabilitation specialist.
+This change aims to provide financial relief for individuals who require such modifications for mobility and independence.

 HB188 Engrossed: 47:2(A)(4)